TengMCing/bushfire-paper/clustering_paper/code/README.md

 Examples of hyperparameters for this algorithm can be found in this script.
 Combining with the algorithm, this script can handle enormous clustering task like grouping 1 million hotspots across Australia in 30 minutes.
 If it only works on hotspots in Victoria, running time will reduce to only 3 mins.

+## grid.R

+Produce all results using interested combinations of hyperparameters

 ## Packages

 ```r